openstack-archive/tripleo-ipsec/roles/overcloud-ipsec-setup/README.md

 Role Variables
 --------------

-* `overcloud_internal_api_fqdn`: The FQDN that's used for the overcloud's internal API VIP interface.
-Defaults to: 'overcloud.internalapi.localdomain'
 * `overcloud_controller_identifier`: This identifies which nodes are controllers in the cluster and which aren't, and should be part of the hostname of the controller.
 Defaults to: 'controller'